aiven/terraform-provider-aiven/docs/data-sources/kafka_schema_registry_acl.md

 ### Required

 - `permission` (String) Kafka Schema Registry permission to grant.
 The possible values are `schema_registry_read` and `schema_registry_write`.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `resource` (String) Resource name pattern for the Schema Registry ACL entry.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `username` (String) Username pattern for the ACL entry.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only